micro-api/micro-api/README.md

   } ]
 }
 ```

+It may be optional to wrap the resource in a `graph` array *if and only if* one is to be created.

 It may be helpful for the response to have a `Location` header, but it is not required since the response body may include a link to the created resource.